kubesphere/website/content/tr/partner/_index.md

 css: "scss/partner.scss"

 section1:
-  title: 'Join the Revolution,Partner with KubeSphere'
+  title: 'Join the Revolution, Partner with KubeSphere'
-  content: 'We look forward to your joining KubeSphere partner to improve the ecosystem of both, and grow your business.
-KubeSphere provide  resources and rights for partners to help them increase their expertise, deliver open source technology, and resell product.'
+  content: 'We look forward to your joining KubeSphere partner program to improve both ecosystems and grow your business.
+KubeSphere provides resources and rights for partners to help them increase their expertise, deliver open source technologies, and resell products.'
   topImage: 'images/partner/partner-top.jpg'

 section2:
   title: 'Together, build partnership for success all over the world'
   content: 'KubeSphere partners play a critical role in KubeSphere go-to-market strategy.
-KubeSphere partners are located all over the world, we are looking forward to the global cooperation, your success is our success.'
+KubeSphere partners are located all over the world.
+We are looking forward to global cooperation as your success is our success.'
   name1: 'USA'
   name2: 'European'
   name3: 'China'